Teradata Load Times vs. Snowflake Load Times

-With modern cloud databases, such as Snowflake, elasticity is always emphasized as essential.
-It is cited as a major difference to on-premise shared-nothing databases like Teradata.
+With modern cloud databases like Snowflake, elasticity is always emphasized as essential.
+It is cited as a significant difference from on-premise shared-nothing databases like Teradata.

-Mainly the lower cost (“pay only what you need”) is cited as one of the main advantages.
+The lower cost (“pay merely what you need”) is one of the main advantages.
 I think this is a very one-sided approach, and databases like Snowflake first have to prove how they compare to Teradata when it comes to a high number of parallel queries, and the Snowflake has to be scaled up accordingly.

 In this blog post, I will neither go into total costs of ownership but show how Snowflake makes it possible to accelerate the ETL process without incurring higher costs (at least with the existing pricing model)

 I will also show you why the acceleration of the ETL process is not that easily possible with Teradata.
 But As I said, the statement here is not that Snowflake has a lower TCO.